 You might wonder how to make donuts without donut pan?
 Donuts, despite their apparent simplicity, can be very difficult to make.
-It creates a lot of mess and requires patience and, of course, thorough shaping to fry them.
+Making a perfect donut requires patience and, of course, proper shaping.

 Making a DIY donut pan doesn’t require much, though.
 To make donuts, you don’t need to add another pan to your kitchen aids collection.
 Instead, you can build a makeshift tin out of various tools that are already available.